 We need to get government “off the backs” of small businessmen and women and allow them to grow their companies and create jobs.
 We must increase American competitiveness to spur investment and create more American jobs by streamlining the tax code

 I have proposed reforming the tax code to accomplish this.
-I support lowering the tax rate for individuals and businesses, including small business owners, to no more than 25%, down from the top federal rate of 36%.
+I support lowering the tax rate for individuals and businesses, including small business owners, down from the top federal rate of 39.6%.

-In the House, the tax-writing Ways and Means Committee is currently pursuing “comprehensive tax reform” that would eliminate loopholes that prevent some from paying their fair share, while lowering rates for everyone else.
+While the PATH Act was a pivotal step towards fixing our broken tax code, we must pursue “comprehensive tax reform” that would eliminate “loopholes” that prevent some from paying their fair share, while lowering rates for everyone else.

-For more information about the status of tax reform, please visit the Ways and Committee’s Select Revenue Measures Subcommittee.
+For more information about the status of tax reform, please visit the Ways and Means Committee website.